 Agency Main Banner Content

-20 Real Workforce Stories: Episode III
+20 Real Workforce Stories: Episode V

-(Check back March for the next episode.)
+(Check back later in April for the next episode.)

 Every year, thousands of Hoosiers seeking to improve their livelihoods take advantage of the many services and programs offered by the Indiana Department of Workforce Development (DWD).

 Whether out of work or choosing to pursue a different career path, there are a plethora of options available.
 For instance, one can simply visit a WorkOne Center to access the training needed to find a new or better job, or build a stronger résumé, or access current online resources offering the latest job opportunities and data.